DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 ## Research Questions

-The following questions will be used
+The following questions will be used as part of this analysis:-

+- What are the top 5 states by number of bribery complaints?
+- What are the top 5 locations by average views?
+- What are the top 5 states by average views?
+- What are the top 5 departmenrs by average views?
+- What are the top 5 locations by bribe amount range frequency?

 ## Research